Byte-Stuff/Everest/docs/LambdaLang/README.md

 ### Verbose (v key)

-This one works ALONG any other mode, making it verbose (shows debug information)
+This one works ALONG any other mode, making it verbose (shows debug information) both in the scratch debugger and in the OS (if the OS has verbose handling)

 ### External Boot Mode (e key)

 This mode makes you import your boot "drive" before loading and executing that instead, treat it like booting from a USB or CD/DVD

-### Option Changer (O key)

-If for whatever reason, the EFI fails to auto detect memory or screen size, you can use this menu to manually change them, be careful, as it means that switching it from auto to manual mode, and imputing wrong information WILL cause bad results

 ### Disk Export Mode (D key)

-If you need to export your internal storage, boot with this mode
+If you need to export your internal storage, boot with this mode, normally the OS should be able to do it automatically when shutting down if it has that feature

 ### Firmware Flasher Mode (F key)

 This mode allows the rewriting PART of the firmware.

 ?> **Don't worry!** \
-You cannot completely brick everything as you can just rewrite it if things go south, but please keep in mind that the Firmware has access to EVERYTHING unrestricted.
+You cannot completely brick everything as the "soft" firmware part is mostly graphical, and for setting some less important stuff up.
+You can also just rewrite it if things go south, but please keep in mind that the Firmware has access to EVERYTHING unrestricted during startup (until it gives the OS control).